 China’s goals are becoming more global as its size and influence grows, and having taken over the title of the world’s largest economy (in terms of purchasing power parity) from the US in late 2014, this trend looks to continue.

-The country’s ambitions have been focused on three main areas: its currency, its role in the global economy (shown by its Asian Infrastructure Investment Bank), and its outbound foreign direct investment.
+The country’s ambitions have been focused on three main areas.
+These are its currency, its role in the global economy, and its outbound foreign direct investment.

 The Yuan Goes Global

-The Chinese government has made dozens of agreements all over the world that will make the yuan more internationally recognized.
+This is to achieve their goal of making the yuan a major currency for trade and settlement.
+China has recently made dozens of agreements all over the world which will make the yuan more internationally recognized.

 The yuan was non-deliverable in 2010, and therefore not included in the SDR’s weighting.
-However, it is set to not only be included this year, but at a weighting greater than the British pound.
-When that happens, central banks around the world will report the yuan on their balance sheets.
+However, it’s set to not only be included this year, but at a weighting greater than the British Pound’s.
+Central banks around the world will report the yuan on their balance sheets when that happens.

-Mostly through greater currency stability.
-30 countries have bilateral currency swap agreements in place with China – and many of these happen to be frontier markets.
-These include Pakistan, Albania, Belarus, Mongolia, Nepal, the United Arab Emirates, Argentina, Ukraine, Sri Lanka, Uzbekistan, Kazakhstan, and Armenia.
+30 countries have currency swap agreements with China.
+Many of them happen to be frontier markets.
+These include Pakistan, Nepal, Belarus, Mongolia, Cambodia, the United Arab Emirates, Argentina, Ukraine, Sri Lanka, Uzbekistan, Kazakhstan, and Armenia.

-Such agreements are similar to lines of credit that give these countries’ central banks emergency liquidity in times of crisis.
-It’s also noteworthy that China has a history of valuing currency stability as seen in the 2007-2008 financial crisis and the recent U.S. Dollar rally.
+Such agreements are similar to lines of credit.
+They give these countries’ central banks emergency liquidity in times of crisis.

 Infrastructure and Development